Save big (up to $1,875) on small business tools with our free membership, business.com+

 Current stock price

-The stock price refers to the current market value of a single share in the company.
-When the stock price is above the strike price of your options, you are “in the money” — meaning that your options have value.
+The stock price refers to the current market value of a single share of the company.
+When the stock price is above the strike price of your options, you are “in the money” — meaning your options have intrinsic value.

 Stock appreciation

-This is the assumed annual rate by which the company’s shares will grow in value.
-Keep in mind that this is only a hypothetical scenario and not a guaranteed outcome.
+This is the assumed annual rate at which the company’s shares may grow in value.
+Keep in mind that this is a hypothetical projection, not a guarantee.

 Number of options